Mohamed Bayo

-Mohamed Bayo (born 4 June 1998) is a professional footballer who plays as a forward for Turkish Süper Lig club Gaziantep on loan from Lille.
+Mohamed Bayo (born 4 June 1998) is a professional footballer who plays as a forward for Süper Lig club Samsunspor in Turkey.
 Born in France, he plays for the Guinea national team.

 Early life

 Bayo was born in Clermont-Ferrand, France, to Guinean parents.

 Club career

 Early career

 In January 2019, Bayo was loaned from Clermont, where he became professional, to Dunkerque until the end of the season.
 On 25 June 2019, Dunkerque extended the loan for the duration of the 2019–20 season.

 Clermont

 In the 2020–21 season, Bayo helped his hometown club Clermont achieve promotion to Ligue 1 for the first time by finishing as Ligue 2 top scorer with 22 goals.

 Lille

 On 13 July 2022, Bayo joined Ligue 1 side Lille on a five-year deal.

 On 3 February 2025, Bayo moved on loan to Antwerp in Belgium until the end of the season.
 On 31 August 2025, Bayo joined Gaziantep in Turkey on loan.